Kibibit/doc-explorer/kibibit-bit.md

 from `kibibit init` which should be located in `.kibibit` and `.git`.

 These branches should not allow direct commits (maybe later we'll allow it for admins based on github).

+### Open-Souce `kibibit opensource`

+Check alignment with GitHub's [Community Profile](https://github.com/Kibibit/tdd1t/community) and help with generating some of those files

+Might be a bad name, we can change this to something else if we decide to include some more GitHub settings changes here.

 ## Some Technical recommendations